 - Water Damage: Water is one of the worst things your chimney can interact with, which is why investing in preventive maintenance and swift repair work is important.
 If leak repairs, waterproofing, and the like have been put off or avoided, a rebuild may eventually be required.

 - Improper Construction: Unfortunately, some systems simply weren’t built right from the beginning.
 If yours was constructed by someone inexperienced or improperly trained, you might be better off having it torn down and rebuilt.

 - Old Age: Chimneys can last a lifetime, but they aren’t able to last forever.
-It could be that your chimney is simply too old and needs to be torn down, then build back up again.
+It could be that your chimney is simply too old and needs to be torn down, then built back up again.

 What’s important is getting to the root cause of the issue, so you can ensure avoidable issues are prevented from recurring again down the line.
 Things like creosote buildup, neglect, water damage, and improper construction are all issues that can be avoided by trusting the right team and by putting in the time and maintenance necessary for keeping your system standing strong for the long haul.

 How Can I Protect My Chimney Down the Line?

 Have you already had your chimney rebuilt and are wondering now how you can avoid big damages from occurring again in the future?
 Well, not all damages can always be avoided (like ones caused by a natural disaster), but there are things you can do to greatly minimize your risk of needing a rebuild again later on.

 - Invest in annual maintenance.
 Booking an inspection every single year and cleanings whenever they are needed are two easy (and affordable) steps that can work wonders in preventing bigger issues from popping up later on.
 Be sure to trust an educated and certified tech for the job, though.